 If this article helped you in any way, please consider purchasing off amazon through my affiliate links.
 Whatever speaker you settle on I hope I was able to help you find the right one for your needs!
 Thanks for taking the time to read this article!

-This article is meant to be a full buying guide on which headphones are the best for live DJing.
-Not only will it review and compare some top contenders on the market, but there’s also an informative guide that will outline everything you need to know.
-With this information you can make an informed decision to get the best headphones for your specific needs.
+This article is meant to be a full buying guide to help you find the best DJ headphones for whatever your needs may be.
+Not only will it review and compare some top contenders on the market; but there’s also an informative guide that will outline everything you need to know.
+With this information you can make an informed decision to get the best headphones for your specific DJing needs.
 Whether you’re just an at home hobbyist or you’re looking for professional headphones to improve your next gig.

 Finding a top pair of headphones as a DJ is like finding the right pair of shoes.
 They need to be comfortable, have high quality sound, have the correct connections for your set-up, and have the proper cable length.
 When you have the right pair it changes everything.

-Even if you had the best dj speaker setup in the world pointing at your crowd, the most important pair of speakers in the gig are on your head.
+Even if you had the best dj speaker setup in the world pointing at your crowd, the most important pair of speakers at the gig are on your head.

 For the Studio Mixer – Beyerdynamic DT 880 Pro